SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of FIGS, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of January 3, 2023 - (NYSE: FIGS)

 NEW YORK, Dec.
-14, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of FIGS, Inc..
+21, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of FIGS, Inc.

 Shareholders who purchased shares of FIGS during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.